theo-r/reed/README.md

 # reed

-A simple way to search for jobs using the Reed API in python.
+Search for jobs using the Reed API in python.

 This project was (heavily) inspired by the similar work on the Indeed API which can be found [here](https://github.com/indeedlabs/indeed-python).